Dimencia/PatchZone-Hotkey/README.md

 2) Start PatchZone and add "PatchZone Hotkey" to the "Active mods" list.

 # Disclamer
-Like any mod, PathZone Hotkey can make the game unstable and/or crash.
+Like any mod, PatchZone Hotkey can make the game unstable and/or crash.
 Edited worlds may get corrupted after save and/or may not function properly when switched back to survival.
-Loading PathZone Hotkey to version of the game it is not released for is not advised.
+Loading PatchZone Hotkey to version of the game it is not released for is not advised.
 It is likely that it will not load and/or not function properly.

 Under no circumstances shall the author(s) be held responsible or liable in any way for any claims, damages, losses, expenses, costs or liabilities whatsoever caused directly or indirectly by PatchZone and/or PathZone Hotkey and/or derived software.